Acronyms

 - Inferior Vena Cava (IVC) filters

-- IVC filters are devices placed in the inferior vena cava that "filter" blood clots from the venous blood headed to the lungs.
+- IVC filters are devices placed in the inferior vena cava that capture venous blood clots, preventing them from reaching the lungs.
+They may be placed permanently or temporarily using retrievable filters.

 - 2021 ACCP recommendations